digitalfabrik/integreat-cms/docs/src/api-docs.rst

          "title": String,                   // The title of this event "modified_gmt": String,            // Deprecated field
-         "last_updated": String,            // When the event translation was last updated, in ISO 8601 "published_at": String,            // Publication date of this event translation, in ISO 8601 "excerpt": String,                 // An excerpt from the content of the event "content": String,                 // The content of the event "available_languages": [           // The translations of this event
+         "last_updated": String,            // When the event translation was last updated, in ISO 8601 "published_at": String,            // First publication date of this event translation, in ISO 8601 "excerpt": String,                 // An excerpt from the content of the event "content": String,                 // The content of the event "available_languages": [           // The translations of this event